 Japanese noodle counter Menya Daruma opened at the beginning of the year in Elizabeth, behind The Crunkleton.
-This month, it’ll open a speakeasy-style dining room in the back called Kappo En, specializing in omakase cuisine, where the customer leave the meal up to the chef.
+Soon, it’ll open a speakeasy-style dining room in the back called Kappo En, specializing in omakase cuisine, where the customer leave the meal up to the chef.

 Manya Daruma, led by chef Vince Tien, specializes in handmade noodle dishes, like ramen and soba.